center-for-threat-informed-defense/attack_to_veris/docs/methodology.md

 ## Mapping Philosophy and Process
 Based on those scoping decisions, the mappings were created by analyzing each in-scope ATT&CK technique/sub-technique and each in-scope VERIS enumeration value.

 VERIS and ATT&CK are at different levels of abstraction and cannot always perfectly describe the adversary behaviors that they are meant to represent.
 Some amount of analyst judgment is required, and as always when analyst judgment is involved, there can be differences of opinion.
-These design decisions document the judgment of the project team and why they made the decisions that they did.
+These design decisions document our judgement and rationale.
 They explain why certain mappings are there and others are not.

 ## Design Decisions